 If your pack is too heavy and you need to leave something behind, choose clothing.
 I chose to leave some items behind at the last minute and was so glad that I did.
 One thing that made it tricky for me, is that we planned to stay one night in Aguas Caliente after the hike.
-So, needed to plan clothing for that.
+So, I needed to plan for this on my Inca Trail packing list.
 This list does not include this extra clothing.

 Also, before I left a friend gave me the advice to always go to bed in clean, dry clothing.
 She may have gone to bed once with sweaty clothes on and woke up with icicles in unpleasant places.
 My strategy was to bring one set of clothes to only be worn to bed each night with a pair of clean socks.
 So, before dinner I would have a baby wipe shower and put on these pajamas.
 On the last day I wore the pajamas the whole day.

-- Lightweight, breathable pants (2 pairs): I love the store Athleta because they’ve got such lightweight options that are really packable.
+- Lightweight, breathable pants (2 pairs): I love the Athleta brand because they’ve got such lightweight options that are really packable.

 - Tank top w/ built in sports bra (2): I chose this gray Nike tank because it’s less bulky than others I have.